EPCCed/2021-08-31_intropackage_online/_episodes/08-nextsteps.md

 ---
-title: "Bootstrapping your use of ARCHER2"
+title: "(Optional extra) Bootstrapping your use of ARCHER2"
-teaching: 15
+teaching: 0
-exercises: 45
+exercises: 0
 questions:
 - "How can I get started with using ARCHER?"
 objectives: